 How To Enhance Your Cheekbones With Make-Up

-From sculpting sticks to glossy highlighters and tinted balms, there are plenty of ways to enhance your face’s natural bone structure.
-We asked four make-up artists what we should all be doing…
+From sculpting sticks to glossy highlighters and tinted balms, there are plenty of ways to enhance your natural bone structure.
+We asked four make-up artists what we should be doing…

 All products on this page have been selected by our editorial team, however we may make commission on some products.

-“Everyone’s cheekbones start and end in different areas of their face.
-To find yours, simply smile.
-The apples of your cheeks are primarily where you begin most application of product, then you want to look for where the cheeks rise towards the temples – this is the line of application to follow for lifted and structured cheekbones.”
-Hollie Ellis
+“Everyone’s cheekbones start and end in different places on their face.
+To find yours, smile.
+The apples of your cheeks are primarily where you apply most of the product, then you want to look for where the cheeks rise towards the temples – this is the line to follow for lifted and structured cheekbones.” – Hollie Ellis

 Remember The Light & Shade Rule

 “Enhancing your cheekbones with make-up is all about creating the right amount of light and shade.
 Remember: highlight what you want to bring forward; contour what you want to push back.
-You can also try the ‘Kate Moss’ hack that’s currently all over social media.
+You can also try the ‘Kate Moss’ hack.
 Take a cream product, like Charlotte Tilbury’s Contour Wand, make a dot beneath where your cheekbone ends (near the sides of your mouth) and softly blend in circular motions until it’s smoothed out.
 It’s the easiest way to create the illusion of hollow cheeks.” – Sophie Tilley

 Take A ‘Lip To Ear’ Approach